howiemac/evoke6/README.md

 O/S: proper installation script to be written

 for now:
-- name the folder containing this code to "base"
+- name the folder containing this code to "evoke"
 - use create_app script to create an app (say "yourapp"):
- - app will be created in a sibling folder to base/
+ - app will be created in a sibling folder to evoke/
  - cd to yourapp/code
  - ./start